Updates made to this guidance

 Consider the following factors if past harm included exposure to family violence or unsafe adults, not protecting from risk, or not meeting physical needs:

 - Any strengths and protective factors, for example: those provided through kaitiakitanga.
-How do the other adults in the parent's whānau or reference group support the parent and provide protection for te tamaiti or rangatahi through their kaitiaki roles?
+How do the other adults in the parent's whānau or reference group support the parent and provide protection for te tamaiti through their kaitiaki roles?
 How does that compare with the circumstances for the previous tamaiti or rangatahi?

 - What is the relationship between the parents like?
 Do they communicate respectfully with each other?
 Is one partner more dominant?
 Is there a clear power difference, such as age gap or financial power?